 So when it comes to choosing a vitamin C formula, do so carefully.
 You want to get the best results for your skin and get your money’s worth!

-I highly recommend Vitamin C&E Treatment.
+I highly recommend using a >Vitamin C&E treatment.
 When used daily, your skin will look brighter, fresher, and brown discoloration from sun, hormones, aging, and blemishes will fade.
 Be sure to use a vitamin C serum in your routine.
 Your skin will look so much better because of it.

 Speaking of antioxidants, foods such as vegetables and fruits (look for the darker pigmented ones) are high in antioxidants and are extremely important to consume daily.
 Make sure you’re getting your daily dose to keep your body healthy and acting young.